 On the surface, a reverse mortgage seems like an excellent way to supplement your retirement income.
 By using your house as collateral, a bank will pay you (instead of you paying them) its equity (value) back to you in monthly installments.
 By taking into account their hidden fees and with the eventual loss of title of ownership, the following paragraphs will argue that this type or mortgage may not be such a great idea after all.

 The reverse mortgage originated in 1989.
 In that year, the Federal Housing Administration, under the direction of the U.S. Department of Housing and Urban Development, started a program called Home Equity Conversion Mortgages.
-As home loans available to property owners over the age of 62, their relative ease in being obtained and popularity through clever advertising, made them grow at an exponential rate.
+As Mortgages in Canada are available to property owners over the age of 62, their relative ease in being obtained and popularity through clever advertising, made them grow at an exponential rate.
+Some Expert Witnesses claim that these home loans covered even the post-construction procedures, such as surveys and inspections.

 Under their terms, the home being mortgaged must be your primary residence.
 The amount of money that can be paid to you is based upon the equity of your house.
 If you have other mortgages in force (with using your home as collateral), the remainder of your equity will be the basis upon which the funds will be derived.
 Payments made you can be in one lump sum, in installments for the rest of your life, or as a credit line.
 Another plus is that this source of income is not subject of income tax.